fholmer/netdef/README.md

 Use Cases
 ---------

-Netdef is useful if:

-* You want to translate a protocol into a completely different protocol
-* You want to translate a data-format into a completely different data-format
+Netdef is useful if you want to create a middleware that can translate a protocol into a completely different protocol or data format into a completely different data format.

 Getting started
 ---------------